quisquous/cactbot/ui/raidboss/data/triggers/README.txt

   timeline: `
     hideall "Optionally, more lines to treat as part of the timeline" `,
+  resetWhenOutOfCombat: true, // boolean, defaults to true, if true then timelines and triggers will reset when the game is out of combat, otherwise manually call data.StopCombat().
   triggers: [
     { /* ..trigger 1.. */ },
     { /* ..trigger 2.. */ },